Transform Yourself. Transform the World.

 Jeepnee Inc. is a recruiting and placement startup, with a turnkey solution to provide US employers access to a qualified global workforce.
 The company holds core competencies in international recruitment and training to retool employed manpower pools in developing countries.
 The company has operations in the U.S. and the Philippines that currently focuses on providing healthcare, information technology, education, finance and accounting professionals employment with companies based in the United States, which are currently unable to find hard-to-hire professionals in these areas due to skill shortages.
 The goals of the project include assessing the VET potential and demand-supply gaps for the four focus areas in the U.S. for supply of trained individuals to fill the hard to hire positions from the Philippines, Thailand and India.
 Another major goal is to identify training institutions in the three countries to train the manpower for filling these positions.
 A focus will be on training and placing the disadvantaged at the base of the economic pyramid.

-CAVITE PROVINCE AND DE LA SALLE UNIVERSITY, DAS MARINAS, PHILIPPINES: Business, Livelihood and Sustainable Enterprise Development Project at the BOP in the Cavite Development Research Program in Cavite Province, Philippines
+CAVITE PROVINCE AND DE LA SALLE UNIVERSITY, DAS MARINAS, PHILIPPINES: Business, Livelihood and Sustainable Enterprise Development Project at the bottom of the pyramid (BoP) in the Cavite Development Research Program in Cavite Province, Philippines

 The Cavite Development Research Program (CDRP) and De La Salle University - Dasmariñas Institutional Research Thrusts (DLSUD-IRT) focus on research thrust areas that provide the context and the content for direct relevant policies as the province of Cavite undergoes huge structural changes in the next 50 years.
 Each of the research thrust areas provides synergy to each other and can be addressed jointly or independently depending on resource availability.